 Do strong chemicals like disinfectant damage wooden furniture?

-Repeated applications of harsh detergents or disinfectants may damage wooden furniture if used regularly, so it’s always best to test a small patch first, preferable on the back or an area out of sight.
+Repeated applications of harsh detergents or disinfectants may damage wooden furniture if used regularly, so it’s always best to test a small patch first, preferable on the back.

 How do you clean furniture made with a wood veneer?